August85/consolethis/README.markdown

 ## Installation

-Place this pluign folder inside the ~/.vim/plugins folder.
+Clone this repo and place the consolethis pluign folder inside the ~/.vim/plugins folder.

 OR